BrianSanderson/transcription/README.md

 * The following observations for that insect contain involved an ethogram of behaviors
     * "search" refers to when the insect was moving around the exclosure, but not near any particular plant
     * "scan" refers to when the insect was close to, but not touching, the flowers of a specific plant.
 These records include the plant number (e.g. p18 for the plant in position 18).
     * "land" refers to when the insect actually landed on a flower.
-These recorsd also include the plant number
+These records also include the plant number
     * "exit" refers to when the insect left the exclosure

 * Records of the form "!C" refer to the time when the observer moved to a different corner of the exclosure